freedomofpress/securedrop/docs/admin.rst

 - to change SecureDrop server configuration options. **Example:** You want to change the time of day at which the servers are automatically rebooted (default: 4:00 AM).
-- to fix a problem with the configuration state of your *Application* and/or *Monitor Server*. **Example:** An administrator unfamiliar with the system has directly modified the iptables rules, and you want to reinstate the correct rules.
+- to restore a valid configuration state on your servers. **Example:** Another admin has directly modified the iptables rules during troubleshooting, and you want to reinstate the correct rules.

 In both cases, follow these steps: